Most Recommended Posts:

 The market from Chinese social networking sites does not mean just China.
 Eighty percent of Asia’s social network users use Chinese social networks to shop and communicate.

 The majority of Asian social network users are under 40 years of age and are savvy to the nuances of social networking and branding using social networks.
 Seventy percent of Asia’s market is under 35 years old.
+The Chinese spend an average of 90 minutes a day on social media.
+88% of Chinese social media users are active on at least one social media network.

 In China your market is 57 percent men and 43 percent women that use social media at least once daily.